What’s INFP Personality?

 For example, INFPs can give up high-paying jobs that make a comfortable living just because it doesn’t sync with passion.
-It’s quite illogical for others, but passion and emotional health play big roles.
+It’s illogical for others, but passion and emotional health play significant roles.

 When to leave a job, relationship, or organization

-When a job diminishes the fire, I advise you to leave it after you took considerable experience.
+When a job diminishes the fire, I advise you to leave it after taking considerable experience.

-We, INFPs, feel misunderstood because we try too much to conform to the standards of society.
-We’re free spirits and conforming deludes us from our purpose.
+We, INFPs, feel misunderstood because we try too much to conform to society’s standards.
+We’re free spirits, and conforming deludes us from our purpose.